 Choosing between a graph, chart, or table can make a big difference.
 So, how do you pick the right one?

 Before diving into comparisons, let's define what each of these visualization tools represents.
-Here’s a short explanation of data representation methods, along with simple examples you can follow.
+Here's a short explanation of qualitative and quantitative data representation methods, along with simple examples you can follow.

 A table organizes data into rows and columns.
 It's great for showing detailed and precise information.
 Tables are useful for closely examining numbers or making direct comparisons.
 You'll often see them in reports, spreadsheets, and databases.

-To help you decide the best way to display your data, here’s a simple comparison of tables, graphs, and charts.
+To help you decide the best way to display your qualitative and quantitative data, here's a comparison table summarizing the strengths and limitations of tables, graphs, and charts for quicker visual reference.

 Now that we've covered the basics, let's look at the main difference between a chart and a graph.
 These terms are often confused.
 People often think ‘chart' and ‘graph' mean the same, but they're different.
 A chart is a broad term for any visual, like pie charts, bar charts, or timelines.
 A graph is a type of chart that uses axes to show numbers, trends, or changes.